|

 want to destroy it.
 God is not

-like this.
-He created the
+like us.
+He created the earth,

-earth, and then He flooded it.
+and then He flooded it.
 He

-because they failed to trust Him.
+them because they failed to trust Him.
+He'll do the same with the last end

 The

-believing at all.
+as not believing at all.
+The

 The